fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 - On `Node` side, such `Optimizer` is defined in `Training Plan` and is used to optimize `Nodes`' local models;

-- On `Researcher` side, `Optimizer` is made for optimizing global model.
+- On `Researcher` side, `Optimizer` is defined in the `Experiment`, and is made for optimizing global model.

-When used with `declearn` package, `Fedd-BioMed` `Aggregator` is used for aggregating weights: `FedAverage` does the weighted sum of all local models sent back by the `Nodes`.
+When used with `declearn` package, `Fedd-BioMed` `Aggregator` is used for aggregating weights, before any potential optiization: `FedAverage` does the weighted sum of all local models sent back by the `Nodes`.

-`declearn` comes with the possibility of *chaining* `Optimizers`, by passing a list of `OptiModule` and `Regularizers`, paving the way to try out some more complex optimization process.
+`declearn` comes with the possibility of *chaining* `Optimizers`, by passing a list of `OptiModule` and `Regularizers`, making possible to try out some more complex optimization process.

 Check [the tutorial related to the use of `declearn`'s `Optimizers`](../../tutorials/optimizers/01-fedopt-and-scaffold.ipynb)